-We have entered into our standard employment agreements with each of our executive officers.
-The employment agreements for each of our named executive officers are described elsewhere in the proxy statement under the caption "Executive Compensation - Narrative Disclosure to Summary Compensation Table and 2019 Fiscal Year Grants of Plan-Based Awards Table."
+We have entered into standard employment agreements with each of the above executive officers.
+For each such officer, we have also entered into our standard Severance and Change in Control Agreements, which are described elsewhere in the proxy statement under the caption "Executive Compensation - Narrative Disclosure to Summary Compensation Table and 2020 Fiscal Year Grants of Plan-Based Awards Table."